Basis Scaling and Double Pruning for Efficient Inference in Network-Based Transfer Learning: Introduction

-Similar to \cite{Conference:Molchanov:ICLR2017:Pruning}, in this work, we focus on pruning in the context of transfer learning.
-While domain adaptation has been the focus of most work in transfer learning, we focus on the neglected problem of efficient inference in the target domain through pruning.
-Transfer learning is necessary for domains in which large-scale and well-annotated datasets are scarce due to the cost of data acquisition and annotation \cite{Conference:Tan:ICANN2018:Survey}.
-In transfer learning, as the source dataset usually contains features that are not present in the target dataset, using off-the-shelf features or fine-tuning without pruning can result in unnecessarily large models.
-In contrast, transfer learning with pruning can achieve substantial reductions in parameters and FLOPs, probably even more than pruning for the same dataset as we found in our experiments.
+Similar to \cite{Conference:Molchanov:ICLR2017:Pruning}, we focus on pruning in the context of transfer learning.
+The goal of transfer learning is to transfer knowledge from a source domain to a target domain, where the data distributions in the two domains are different \cite{Journal:Pan:TKDE2010:survey,Conference:Tan:AAAI2017:distant,Conference:Tan:ICANN2018:Survey,Journal:Huang:PR2020:transfer}.
+Transfer learning is necessary for the areas in which large-scale and well-annotated datasets are scarce due to the cost of data acquisition and annotation.
+While there are different approaches of transfer learning \cite{Conference:Tan:ICANN2018:Survey}, such as instances-based and mapping-based approaches that require the availability of the source data, here we study the network-based transfer learning which allows the transfer of knowledge learned from millions of samples (e.g., ImageNet \cite{Conference:Deng:CVPR2009}) without the difficulties of handling the enormous source data.
+Furthermore, instead of domain adaptation which has been the focus of most work in transfer learning, we focus on the neglected problem of efficient inference in the target domain through pruning.
+As the source dataset usually contains features that are redundant in the target dataset, using pre-trained networks without pruning can result in unnecessarily large models.
+In contrast, transfer learning with pruning can achieve substantial reductions in parameters and FLOPs\footnote{In this paper, the acronym FLOPs represents the floating point operations required to infer a single instance.
+FLOPs are proportional to the inference time while allowing machine-independent comparison.}.